esentio/Yamo/README.md

 Database nullability is infered by property type.
 However, it is not possible to infer nullability for `string` and `byte[]`, since these are reference types and could always be `null`.
 Therefore, you should call `IsRequired` builder method for string and binary `NOT NULL` columns.
 Also, make sure such properties don't have `null` values when doing inserts or updates.

 It is important to note that you need to explicitly call `Entity` and `Property` builder methods for all your entities and all their mapped properties.
 Unmapped properties will be ignored by Yamo.
-An attempt to pass non-defined entity will cause a runtime exception.
+An attempt to pass non-defined entity will cause runtime exception.

 Besides properties that maps directly to database columns, you can also define navigation properties.
 They define how entities relate to each other.
 You can have either reference navigation property which holds reference to single related entity (1:1 relationship) or collection navigation property that holds reference to multiple related entities (1:N or M:N relationships).